When building wealth and getting wealthy, our money habits profoundly affect us. They control – sometimes unconsciously, how we operate every day.

 Habit #1: Invest in Appreciating Assets

 This might sound counterintuitive, but it's true: saving money doesn't build wealth.
-Even if we save money in an interest-bearing savings account, our money probably isn't keeping up with inflation.
+Even if we save money in an interest-bearing savings account, our cash probably isn't keeping up with inflation.

-Saving money for a rainy day is smart, but it's not how most of us build serious wealth.
+Saving money for a rainy day is bright, but it's not how most of us build serious wealth.

 It's investing that makes people wealthy.